9 top carpet care tips for pet owners

 In the face of some stains, it can sometimes be easier to just scrub at the affected area with a little bit of bleach.
 However, if your carpet is not bleach cleanable this can damage it and ruin its appearance.
 You’ll find many carpets in our Home Choice range that are bleach cleanable, just be sure to check the manufacturers guidelines.

-Now that you are feeling ready to make sure your pets and carpet get along, you might be interested to learn more about wool and polypropylene carpets or why you should choose carpet in the first place.
+Now that you are feeling ready to make sure your pets and carpet get along, you might be interested to learn more about wool and polypropylene carpets.